welteki/docs.actuated.dev/docs/add-agent.md

     This option may not have the raw speed and throughput of a dedicated, bare-metal host, but keeps costs low and is convenient for getting started.

+## Review the End User License Agreement (EULA)

+Make sure you've read the [Actuated EULA](https://github.com/self-actuated/actuated/blob/master/EULA.md) before registering your organisation with the actuated GitHub App, or starting the agent binary on one of your hosts.

 ## Set up your first agent

 1. Download the agent binary